deplicator/deplicator.github.io-source/src/blog/james-complains-about-windows-10.md

 2. Two finger touch pad scrolling (fun fact: this is the only thing I like about Mac).

+3. You can resize the consoles width by clicking and dragging--what a crazy idea for an OS called Windows.

-3. Best for last: **Snap to Corners!** I've had this in Lubuntu for years and feel sad when I drag a window to a corner on my Windows machine and it takes up half the screen instead of a quarter.
+4. Best for last: **Snap to Corners!** I've had this in Lubuntu for years and feel sad when I drag a window to a corner on my Windows machine and it takes up half the screen instead of a quarter.